To see this page in other languages, click ‘Select Language’ at the bottom of this page.

 Additional hours are chargeable and rates will be variable.
 Your childcare provider can provide you with a list of charges.

 Is there any help available to pay additional costs?

 You may be able to get further help from the government to pay for childcare.
 You can check to see if you are eligible for any additional support using the government's online childcare calculator.

 Once your child has enrolled in either a day nursery or pre-school, they may be able to access extra support through the Early Years SEN Team.
-In addition to this, from April 2017 further support will be made available to childcare providers through the Disability Access Fund to aid access to early years places
+Further support is also available to childcare providers through the Disability Access Fund to aid access to early years places

 It is more beneficial to your child to receive the entitlement at one childcare provider.
 If this is not possible the 15 hours can be split between two childcare providers.